CarbonLDP/carbonldp-js-sdk/doc/README.md

 apps:Carbon.Apps.Class
 ```

-Instance of the class `Carbon.Apps` in the context of the Carbon instance.
+Instance of the class `Carbon.Apps` in the context of the instanced Carbon class.

 #### <a name="Carbon-Methods" />Methods